Applanga App Localization Logo

 1. Download the Applanga Settings File for your app from the Applanga Project Overview by clicking the [Prepare Release] button and then clicking [Get Settings File] .

-Add the Applanga Settings File to your android resources res/raw directory.
+Add the Applanga Settings File to your Android resources res/raw directory.

 1. Add the following to your app/build.gradle file